 Chronic bronchitis, on the other hand, causes a persistent cough that often lasts for at least three months.
 You might also feel that your cough goes through cycles of getting better and worse.
 When it gets worse, it’s known as a flare-up.

 Additional symptoms of COPD, including chronic bronchitis, include:

 Pneumonia also usually comes with a cough that sometimes produces yellow or green phlegm.

 - fever, which may be as high as 105°F

 - chest pain, especially when you breathe deeply or cough

 - shortness of breath

 Pneumonia symptoms can range from mild to severe.

-THE MAIN DIFFERENCE Pneumonia symptoms are usually more severe than those of bronchitis.
+Pneumonia symptoms are usually more severe than those of bronchitis.
 If you have a high fever and chills, it’s probably pneumonia.

 Acute bronchitis and pneumonia are both caused by an infection, while chronic bronchitis is caused by lung irritation.